locolin1204/deploy-react-app-on-github-pages/README.md

 <img width="426" alt="image" src="https://user-images.githubusercontent.com/69583542/175572241-549c1543-7c87-4146-a3e5-53977a2d9b1c.png">

 ### Step 4
 Go to terminal and run the following command to deploy your react-app on GitHub Pages.
 ```
 npm run deploy
 ```
+Also, if you made any changes and would like to publish the changes, you can run this command to update the changes!

 ### Conclusion
 Congratulations!
 You have successfully deployed your React App on GitHub Pages!
 <br>